QualityMinds/openapi-generator-typescript-cypress/README.md

 #### Valid OpenAPI Specification

 To be able to generate an OpenAPI client, a valid OpenAPI specification is needed, of course.
-Our examples in `examples/` all have it in the respective `api/` folder.
+Our [`examples`](examples)  all have it in the respective `api/` folder.

 ### Generate the OpenAPI Client for Cypress